 But why not make the whole process a little bit more interactive by including some virtual reality?

 Let customers experience a day in the life of your business by putting on that headset and heading right into your various doors.
 Use that opportunity to highlight the most outstandingly positive things about your business.
-While this is a cool and modern way to be interactive with potential clients, you want to make sure what you are showing them through this virtual realtity is an experience that will be unforgetable.
+While this is a cool and modern way to be interactive with potential clients, you want to make sure what you are showing them through this virtual reality is an experience that will be unforgettable.